Sbakr/Markdown-Tutorials/Inserting-Blockquotes.md

-//Blockquotes are a way to over pronouce parts of text,
+//Blockquotes are a way to over pronouce parts of text
-//always put a > before the start of a paragrap
+//always put a > before the start of a paragraph
 //here's an example

 >Once upon a time and a very good time it was there was a moocow coming down along the road and this moocow that was coming down along the road met a nicens little boy named baby tuckoo...
 >